mcalma24-0361-max/7OOP-project/README.md

 ---

 ## :boy: Fun Fact about me:
-- I consider myself as an **Jack Of All Trade** because i can do so many things but I don't master any one of them:sweat_smile:
+- I consider myself as an **Jack Of All Trade** because i can do so many things but I don't master any one of them :sweat_smile:
 - I've spent over 500 hours playing my favorite video game and I'm still not tired of it
 - I do some side hustles in my free time, even i have a part-time job